JimmyJohnes/programming-concepts-mdbook/src/chapter_2.md

 4. char (short for characters): they are one character `eg: a,b,أ, ö`
 5. strings: these are multiple characters, can be a word, a sentence, a paragraph, or the declaration of independence.

+Some languages might require explicit declaration of the variable type, those are called *Strongly typed languages*, while those that don't are called *Weakly typed languages*
 Some languages might not offer strings as a datatype, and some might not use a keyword like `local` to declare a variable, you just write the name and it'll figure it out, so check how to declare them for each language you might use.

 ### using a variable